coder/coder/docs/templates/modules.md

 ## Coder modules

-Coder publishes plenty of modules that can be used to simlify some common tasks across templates.
+Coder publishes plenty of modules that can be used to simplify some common tasks across templates.
 Some of the modules we publish are,

 1. [`code-server`](https://registry.coder.com/modules/code-server) and